prasbhat/mvc-springboot-thymeleaf/README.md

 # mvc-springboot-thymeleaf
-A simple project to show the Spring Boot with Thymeleaf in action.

-Creating MVC architecture using Spring boot and Thymeleaf.
+This project is an extension of **[microservice-springboot-h2](https://github.com/prasbhat/microservice-springboot-h2/blob/master/README.md)** project, where I have exposed the REST APIs from the Microservice, here I am developing a *User Interface (UI)* using the **Thymeleaf Framework** in Spring Boot, for that REST API project.

 **Thymeleaf** is a Java template engine for processing and creating HTML5, XML, JavaScript, CSS, and text.
 It is able to apply a set of transformations to template files in order to display data and/or text produced by your applications.

 The library is extremely extensible and its natural templating capability ensures templates can be prototyped without a back-end – which makes development very fast when compared with other popular template engines such as JSP.

 Thymeleaf has a good integration with Spring MVC framework making it first choice library for frontend development in Java and Spring technologies.